-Ideally, our answer as to where to install zellige would be to use it like they do in the rest of the world - everywhere.
-However, climate variations, installation experience and industry codes means that we have had to come up with our own guidelines for the US.
+ideally, our answer as to where to install zellige would be to use it like they do in the rest of the world: everywhere. however, climate variations, installation experience and industry codes means that we have had to come up with our own guidelines for the united states.

 for pool & fountain waterlines* use glazed zellige tiles only